 Are there any more evocative words in the English language than Turkish delight?
 Full of Eastern promise and lightly dusted with Narnian magic.

 Turkish delight or lokum is a family of confections based on a gel of starch and sugar.
-Premium varieties consist largely of chopped dates, pistachios, and hazelnuts or walnuts bound by the gel; traditional varieties are often flavored with rosewater, mastic, Bergamot orange, or lemon.
+Premium varieties consist largely of chopped dates, hazelnuts, or walnuts bound by the gel; traditional varieties are often flavored with rosewater, mastic, Bergamot orange, or lemon.

 The confection is often packaged and eaten in small cubes dusted with icing sugar, copra, or powdered cream of tartar, to prevent clinging.
 Other common flavors include cinnamon and mint.